 She received her AB in Mathematics and Biology from Brown University.
 She received her PhD in Genome Sciences from University of Washington with advisor Willie Swanson and held postdoctoral positions at University of Chicago in Human Genetics and at Stanford University in the Department of Genetics.

 Muh-ching (M.C.) has worked as a laboratory researcher at Stanford University in the departments of Genetics, Chemical and Systems Biology, Biology and, most recently, the Carnegie Institution for Science.
 M.C.’s childhood passion for solving the New York Times crossword has led to her current work playing with the letters of the genetic code in genomics and synthetic biology in human, animal and plant systems.
 M.C. received an SB in Chemistry at MIT, and a PhD in Chemistry at UC Berkeley, CA.

-Scott will receive his PhD in Biology from the University of Kentucky (UK) in July 2017 and he’ll be joining the Kelley Lab this coming September.
+Scott received his PhD in Biology from the University of Kentucky (UK) in July 2017 and he joined the Kelley Lab September 2017.
 For his dissertation, Scott was advised by David Weisrock as he studied biodiversity in alpine streams of North America with a primary focus on conservation genomics of stoneflies living in the meltwater of glaciers.
 Beyond alpine streams, Scott has used multi-locus genetic tools to reconstruct species boundaries in mouse lemurs (Microcebus) and salamanders (Ambystoma).
-Previously, he received a B.S. in Zoology from North Carolina State University and worked as an undergraduate research studying salamander ecology in the lab of Nick Haddad.
+He received a B.S. in Zoology from North Carolina State University and worked as an undergraduate research studying salamander ecology in the lab of Nick Haddad.
 Scott is primarily interested in using genomic tools to better understand both the evolution of adaptation to cold environments as well as fine-scale population genomic patterns.
 Whenever possible, Scott studies these patterns in the context of the rapid, ongoing global change that all organisms are dealing with in some capacity.
 Under this general umbrella, his study species of interest include polar fishes, iceworms, and glacially-tied stream insects.